 16 Things To Do in Winnipeg

 So named because it is located where the Red River and Assiniboine River diverge, this mixed-use marketplace and all-around hangout is both the number one tourist attraction in Winnipeg and a place enjoyed by locals.
 You can get a beer or wine (or try a flight!) at Common and then wander around the huge outdoor patio and indoor areas.
 The Forks has a comprehensive license so you can take your drink with you all over the place.
-The outdoor space has communal tables where you can make friends, bistro tables for your intimate group and Adirondack chairs for you to relax alone or among others.
+The outdoor space has communal tables where you can make friends, bistro tables for your intimate group, and Adirondack chairs for you to relax alone or among others.

 In the winter, ice takes over the area and we’re told that people wear skates and go all over, sometimes in hockey gear as well.
 The repurposed railway center’s Food Hall is filled with incredible dining options ranging from pizza and burgers to Asian fusion dishes and casual fine dining.
-Try Pasero, a delicious take on Italian fare and one of renown local chef Scott Bagshaw’s four eateries.
-Then take a trip upstairs and shop around for local wares, crafts, clothes and more.
+Try Pasero, a delicious take on Italian fare and one of renowned local chef Scott Bagshaw’s four eateries.
+Then take a trip upstairs and shop around for local wares, crafts, clothes, and more.
 Don’t forget to take your beer or wine with you.

 2. Hermetic Code Tour

 Hermetic Code Tour.
-If you’re a fan of history, architecture and mysterious codes, you’ll get a heady dose of all three when you take the Hermetic Code Tour at the Manitoba Legislative Building.
-The tour comes from Dr. Frank Alb’s 10-year obsession with the hidden symbols, ancient languages and Freemasonic mysteries contained within the building.
+If you’re a fan of history, architecture, and mysterious codes, you’ll get a heady dose of all three when you take the Hermetic Code Tour at the Manitoba Legislative Building.
+The tour comes from Dr. Frank Alb’s 10-year obsession with the hidden symbols, ancient languages, and Freemasonic mysteries contained within the building.

-The Hermetic Code Tour takes you on a fascinating journey of discovery, including the history of the architect, ancient civilizations, great temples and hidden symbolism.
+The Hermetic Code Tour takes you on a fascinating journey of discovery, including the history of the architect, ancient civilizations, great temples, and hidden symbolism.
 This unique structure holds many fascinating secrets and wildly enthusiastic Dr. Albo serves as the guide who will make sure you learn about and experience all of them.

 3. Clementine Cafe

 Breakfast or Brunch at Clementine Cafe.
 We love it when a menu offers so many good choices that we don’t know which one to pick.
 Clementine is a delicious hideaway in the historic Exchange District that has been hailed as having the best brunch in the city.
 You’ll look at the menu and want to order one of everything.
-Turkish Eggs, Spring Grain Bowl, Braised Bacon Benedict, Roasted Mushroom Toast and Brussels Style Waffle are just a few of the unique and thoughtful offerings here.
+Turkish Eggs, Spring Grain Bowl, Braised Bacon Benedict, Roasted Mushroom Toast, and Brussels Style Waffle are just a few of the unique and thoughtful offerings here.
 You’ll enjoy stepping down into this cozy spot that feels like a hidden gem, though we’re told it gets quite busy particularly on the weekends.

 4. Winnipeg Trolley Tour

-You know we’re big fans of getting an overview of a place so you can to optimize your time there.
+You know we’re big fans of getting an overview of a place so you can optimize your time there.
 The Winnipeg Trolley Company’s Heart of a Nation City Tour does that and much, much more.
 In this 2.5 hour journey, you’ll have the opportunity to learn about so much of what makes Winnipeg unique and amazing.
-The St. Boniface French quarter, the Exchange District with all of its historic buildings, Osborne Village, which was voted one of Canada’s greatest neighborhoods and Wellington Crescent full of gorgeous mansions are just part of what you’ll discover.
+The St. Boniface French quarter, the Exchange District with all of its historic buildings, Osborne Village, which was voted one of Canada’s greatest neighborhoods, and Wellington Crescent full of gorgeous mansions are just part of what you’ll discover.